One of the best ways to explore the most unique places in California is to hit the road!

 - Length: 50 miles

-- Time needed: One day is enough for the drive.
+- Time needed: One day is enough for the drive (it’s one of the best day trips from LA).
 Two days are recommended if you want to do some hiking and indulge in other activities in Joshua Tree!

 Scenic drive recommended by Carol @ California Crossings